Skip to main content

 Respecting the minimum requirements established by law for the whole of the State (a minimum of 175 school days), the educational authorities are responsible for establishing the annual school calendar in their respective administrative areas.

 Activity in schools starts on September 1st and ends at least on June 30th.
 For students, the teaching activity begins during the month of September and ends at the end of June.
 The exact dates are set by the educational authorities in each autonomous community.
 The teaching activity is organised taking into account the Christmas, Easter and summer holidays, giving rise to terms of varying length.
-However, The Autonomous Community of Cantabria is trying to divide the year in two month periods.
+However, the autonomous community of Cantabria has implemented, since the 2016-2017 academic year, a school calendar with five two-month periods.

-School holidays for students are spread out over the whole year in the following manner:
+School holidays for students are spread out over the whole year in the following manner, which may vary from one Autonomous Community to another:

-- around twelve days declared as public holidays or non-school days by the MEFD or the local or regional authorities.
+• around twelve days declared as public holidays or non-school days by the MEFD or the regional or local authorities.

 During the summer holidays, educational institutions may remain open until the end of July for administrative purposes.
 Depending on the organisation of each educational centre, the same may occur on non-holiday days during the Christmas and Easter breaks.